Physical, mental, emotional, and spiritual. These are the four pillars of strength.

 The point is we get better.
 As we commit ourselves and give our full focus and attention and are dedicated to improving and learning… we will.

 When jumping into a new exercise program or nutrition plan we tend to get a little excited and want to jump all-in and do everything at once.
 It’s best to just slow down.
 Start with one thing at a time and just focus on getting better in that area.

 If nutrition is a weak point check to see if you are drinking calories.
 If you are, make it a goal to just drink water (or lemon water) for a week.
 If you accomplish that feat then move on to your next challenge.
-If Paleo is your thing instead of trying to kick out dairy, legumes, grains, and soy all at once just try one at a time.
+Making one small improvement at a time.

-If you haven’t exercised in a few years and are just getting back into it take’r easy.
-Doing six sets of everything and knocking out a 100 push-ups isn’t going to do you a ton of good.
-You’ll be sore as all get-up and might not be interested in feeling that way to often so who knows if you ever go back to it.
+If you haven’t exercised in a few years and are just getting back into it take easy.
+Doing six sets of everything and knocking out 100 push-ups isn’t going to do you a ton of good.
+You’ll be sore as all get-up and might not be interested in feeling that way too often so who knows if you ever go back to it.

 Step 5: Don’t’ change yourself but instead transform